harryho/blog-hugo/content/indexbackup.md

 Python is currently one of the most popular dynamic programming languages, along with Perl, Tcl, PHP, and newcomer Ruby.
 Although it is often viewed as a "scripting" language, it is really a general purpose programming language along the lines of Lisp or Smalltalk (as are the others, by the way).
 Today, Python is used for everything from throw-away scripts to large scalable web servers that provide uninterrupted service 24x7.
 It is used for GUI and database programming, client- and server-side web programming, and application testing.
 It is used by scientists writing applications for the world's fastest supercomputers and by children first learning to program.

 * Download and install [python 3.x](https://www.python.org/downloads/)
-* Create a python script hello.py with any file editor
+* Create a python script hello.py with notepad

     ```python
     print "Hello World!"